sinshu/ziggysynth/README.md

 * Suitable for both real-time and offline synthesis.
 * Support for standard MIDI files.
 * No dependencies other than the standard library.
+* All the functionality is in a single file.
+Simply copy [the file](src/ziggysynth.zig) into your project and you are ready to go.